AnswerDotAI/llmsurgery/README.md

 A reply may itself contain runnable code with results, so a whole dialog can live inside one message. [`reply2dlg`](https://AnswerDotAI.github.io/llmsurgery/hist.html#reply2dlg) opens a reply up as a dialog and [`dlg2reply`](https://AnswerDotAI.github.io/llmsurgery/hist.html#dlg2reply) puts it back.

 Dialogs and Jupyter notebooks both serialize to the ipynb format, but they are not the same thing.
 A notebook has cells.
 A dialog has messages.
-Messages add prompts, which notebooks cannot express, and they make structure explicit that notebooks leave implicit.
-A heading opens a section that runs to the next heading of the same level.
-An export directive marks the code that belongs to a module.
+Messages can be *prompts*, which notebooks cannot express, and they make structure explicit that notebooks leave implicit.
+E.g a heading opens a section that runs to the next heading of the same level; an export directive marks the code that belongs to a module.
 The shared file format means the same tools read both.
 The word tells you which layer you are on.
 File-level tools such as `fastcore.nbio` and `exhash` speak of cells and notebooks.
 Everything in this library speaks of messages and dialogs.

 The [`Dialog`](https://AnswerDotAI.github.io/llmsurgery/dialog.html#dialog) is the center of the library.
 Everything else is a projection of it.
 A storage projection must preserve everything that means something.
 What it does not understand it carries verbatim in metadata, and what is broken it heals rather than rejects.
 A transmission projection normalizes on purpose, and what it drops is written into its contract.
 A display projection only goes one way.
 The rule is to convert in, edit at the center, and project out.
 The function names say the same thing.
 Every converter has `dlg` on exactly one side.